-While SaskWater has no plans to run its "The Value is Clear" campaign in 2016/17, material created in previous campaigns and the slogan The value is clear, are often used in SaskWater's external communications (advertising, customer communication, promotion materials, etc.).
+While SaskWater has no plans to run a formal "The Value is Clear" campaign in 2017-18, material created in previous campaigns and the slogan The value is clear, are often used in SaskWater's external communications (advertising, customer communication, promotion materials, etc.).
 These materials continue to create higher awareness of the value of water and of the value of SaskWater as a water and wastewater service provider.

 On a biennial basis, SaskWater polls customers on key customer satisfaction measures including water quality, the importance of water services, and perceptions about cost.
-In 2014, SaskWater conducted its customer satisfaction survey and found that the overall satisfaction with SaskWater is strong, with an average satisfaction score of 8.57 out of 10.
+In 2016-17, SaskWater conducted its customer satisfaction survey and found that the overall satisfaction with SaskWater is strong, with an average satisfaction score of 8.64 out of 10.
 Respondents stated that SaskWater is successful in the areas of service reliability, water safety and customer service.
-The overall average satisfaction rating increased from 8.54 in 2012.
-The next customer satisfaction survey will occur in fall of 2016.
+The overall average satisfaction rating increased from 8.57 in 2014.